 , chief of the library's audiovisual conservation division, believes the nation has developed a "cultural amnesia," forgetting how much of its history was captured in recorded sound.

 The library has revealed an ambitious plan to help libraries and archives across the country reverse the trend.
 The nonprofit National Recording Preservation Foundation

 This year the NRPF is starting to raise money for the purpose.
 "America's recorded sound history is incredibly rich," Loughney said to the Associated Press.

-"There's just a lot of material that's sitting in archives that is slowly deteriorating," he warned, "and unless an effective national approach is taken to saving these materials, it's going to be a tremendous loss."
+"There's just a lot of material that's sitting in archives that is slowly deteriorating," he warned, "and unless an effective national approach is taken to saving these materials, it's going to be a tremendous loss.""Building owner riffed over stripping of Harlem's iconic Lenox Lounge façade and Art Deco interior fixtures sues for $50 million"

-So blazoned the headline in the New York Daily News.
-Alvin Reed, former tenant and owner-manager since 1988 of the 70 year-old Lenox Lounge, and his movers, allegedly ripped off the bar's façade, neon sign and much more, last New Year's Eve.
+, and his movers, allegedly ripped off the bar's façade, neon sign and much more, last New Year's Eve.

 They took "everything from the premises"from fixtures, banquettes, mirrors, bathroom doors, to Zebra Room mementos and deposited them in Reed's new club two blocks away.
 Reed's lawyer, Tyretta Foster, said the items he took "were part of a bill of sale that was transmitted when he purchased the business and the furnishings."
 The $50 million suit demands their return.